etunni/Graduate-Variable-Font/README.md

 ### History

+26 Sep 2018 >>
+Add YTDD axis that change the distance between letter with your descender diacritic mark SLANT axis eliminated until solve your right variation on all axes.
+Improvement in relationship of variations on contrast/weight/width axes

+17 Sep 2018 >>
+Add YTLC axis that change the height of lowercases.

 12 Sep 2018 >> First commit (Eduardo Tunni)

 This Variable font include the followed 10 axes:
-Weight / Width / Optical Size / Grade / Slant / Contraste / Yopaque / Ytrans / Ytad / Ytlc
+Weight / Width / Optical Size / Grade / Slant-eliminated- / Contraste / Yopaque / Ytrans / Ytad / Ytlc / Ytdd

-17 Sep 2018 >>

-Add YTLC axis that change the height of lowercases.